Alex & Julia, team behind Aperi

 Latin: open up

 We wanted a name that captured what the app actually asks you to do.
-Not just answer questions — but open up.
-To your partner, to yourself, to the kind of honesty that deepens a relationship over time.
+Not just answer questions, but open up.
+To your partner, to yourself, to the kind of honesty that builds over time.

 What we believe